Remi-Gau/eCobidas/contributions.md

 ## General 'to do list' common for the f/MRI and MEEG app
 -   Identify high-priority items that will be in the next release of the app.
 -   For each item:
-  -  Give it an item name
+  -  Give it a unique item name (a formula in the MRI spreadsheet should automatically take care of that)
   -  Create a specific unambiguous question
   -  Add details and explanation to that item, possibly with examples and/or links to other resources to best guide users
   -  Identify the response type expected